Commercial Fishing

 To fight Invasive Carp, TWRA implemented the Tennessee Carp Harvest Incentive Program (TCHIP) in September 2018 with the assistance of the commercial fishing industry.
 Invasive Carp removal through commercial fishing is an integral part of the effort to prevent Silver Carp expansion and control Invasive Carp in the Tennessee and Cumberland Rivers.
 As of May 31, 2024, the TCHIP program has removed 32,497,118 pounds of Invasive Carp from the Tennessee and Cumberland Rivers.
 Invasive Carp removal through commercial fishing is vital in protecting Tennessee’s sport fisheries.

+In order to commercially harvest a fish or turtle in the State of Tennessee an individual must have a commercial fishing license.
 The type of license and/or permit that he/she will need to purchase or obtain will depend on the person’s age and/or residency status.

-If an individual is over the age of 70 then he/she must obtain a type 100 annual resident senior citizen commercial fishing license.
+Those individuals under the age of 70 will need to purchase license.
+If an individual is over the age of 70 then he/she must obtain an annual resident senior citizen commercial fishing license.
 This type is issued at no charge to those residents 70 years old or older who furnish proof of residency and age.